python/cpython/Doc/using/configure.rst

 Cross compiling, also known as cross building, can be used to build Python for another CPU architecture or platform.
-Cross compiling requires a Python interpreter and the :program:`_freeze_module` binary from another build.
-The version of the build Python and :program:`_freeze_module` command must be the same as the cross compiled host Python.
+Cross compiling requires a Python interpreter for the build platform.
+The version of the build Python must match the version of the cross compiled host Python.

 .. cmdoption:: --build=BUILD